-When treating patients with liver tumors, our transplant team works closely with the oncologists and surgeons at UK Markey Cancer Center to ensure the special needs of these patients are met.
-Additionally, we offer the most advanced treatment available for patients with hepatitis C (Hep C) who are in need of a liver transplant.
+When treating patients with liver tumors, our transplant team works closely with the oncologists and surgeons at the UK Markey Cancer Center to ensure the special needs of these patients are met.
+Additionally, we offer the most advanced treatment available for patients with hepatitis C (hep C), cirrhosis and other diagnoses who are in need of a liver transplant.

 UK Northern Kentucky Transplant ClinicTri-State Gastroenterology Associates425 Centre View Blvd.

 Crestview Hills KY 41017